samysasikumar/samysasikumar.github.io/README.md

 ## About

-I'm a High School Student in Redmond, WA, working toward a Computer Science major.
+I'm a High School Student in Redmond, WA, working toward a Computer Science & Data Science major.
 This portfolio showcases the real-world projects I've built, the skills I'm developing, and academic plan.

 Currently enrolled in **AP Computer Science Principles** and **UW Youth & Teens' Coding in Python** program.